Comment: Comment-1-

 3.2 Assumptions

-These assumptions are made on the OE in order to be able to ensure that the security functionality specified in the PP-Module can be provided by the TOE.
+These assumptions are made on the Operational Environment (OE) in order to be able to ensure that the security functionality specified in the PP-Module can be provided by the TOE.
 If the TOE is placed in an OE that does not meet these assumptions, the TOE may no longer be able to provide all of its security functionality.
 All assumptions for the OE of the Base-PP also apply to this PP-Module.
 A.NO_THRU_TRAFFIC_PROTECTION is still operative, but only for the interfaces in the TOE that are defined by the Base-PP and not the PP-Module.

 A.CONNECTIONS